Don't Pirate Or We'll Mess With Your Connected Thermostats, Warns East Coast ISP - Slashdot

 Re: (Score:2)

-Use a quality VPN (Score:2)
+Use a quality VPN (Score:3)

 Keep your home and its needed networks away from the open internet.